 Pomegranate

-The jewel-like colour of pomegranate is a consequence of its anthocyanin content.
-Pomegranates are a good source of fibre, and provide vitamins A, C and E as well as other plant compounds with protective properties like tannins.
+The jewel-like colour of the pomegranate is a consequence of its anthocyanin content.
+They are a good source of fibre, vitamins A, C and E and other plant compounds with protective properties, like tannins.
+Studies suggest that including pomegranate in your diet may help prevent various risk factors for poor health, such as high blood pressure, high cholesterol, high blood sugars and inflammation.

 Read more about the health benefits of pomegranate.